Drug interactions between Mucinex DM Maximum Strength and Mucinex Maximum Strength

 Mucinex DM Maximum Strength

-A total of 614 drugs (3800 brand and generic names) are known to interact with Mucinex DM Maximum Strength.
+A total of 619 drugs are known to interact with Mucinex DM Maximum Strength.

 - Mucinex DM Maximum Strength is in the drug class upper respiratory combinations.